MattMattL/Scientific-Computing/README.md

 # Scientific Computing Module Projects

-This is the collection of my projects I worked on during my third year for the Scientific Computing module.
+This is the collection of projects I worked on for the third year module Scientific Computing.

 ## Project List
 * Lunar Lander